SaminOz/links-library/README.md

 In reading the above mentioned book a few years ago, I started to ruminate on how much I disliked including all the javascript and css for a site (esp. large sites) with every page load.

-It's not horrendously inefficient, as obviously the brower cache handles much of the repeated heavy lifting, but it is not at all modular and although we all follow the separation of concerns philosophy and have for many a year - with large sites thousands of lines of code can be in the .js and .css files that our sites use.
+It's not horrendously inefficient, as obviously the brower cache handles much of the repeated heavy lifting, but it is not at all modular and although we all follow the separation of concerns philosophy, with large sites thousands of lines of code can be in the .js and .css files that our sites use.

 I was using CodeIgniter for a very large site at the time and wanted to be able to include the necessary js and css with each controller or each controller method, modularizing my code and keeping everything in one place so that when I revisited some particular piece of functionality later on I would get back up to speed much more quickly and if the module was reused, I would be fixing/improving in all places the modular code was used with whatever localized changes I was introducing.